Oracle Health: United States

+A 2009 study conducted by the UPMC Children's Hospital of Pittsburgh and published in the journal Pediatrics showed that mortality rates for patients brought in by emergency transport more than doubled followed the installation of Cerner's computerized health system.
+However, the study concluded that "institutions should continue to evaluate mortality effects, in addition to medication error rates, for children who are dependent on time-sensitive therapies."

-In 2010, Girard Medical Center, Crawford County, Kansas, hired Cerner to install an electronic records system.
-But after receiving $1.3 million, Cerner employees failed to get the system running in time to qualify for federal incentive payments, and in September 2011, notified the hospital that it was abandoning the project, according to a lawsuit Girard filed against Cerner.
+Girard Medical Center in Crawford County, Kansas, hired Cerner in 2010 to install an electronic records system.
+According to a lawsuit Girard filed against Cerner, the company received $1.3 million from the county but failed to get the system running in time to qualify for federal incentive payments, and in September 2011 notified the hospital that it was abandoning the project.
 Cerner and executives at Girard agreed that Girard did not have adequate staff to manage the acquisition and implementation of the system.
-As of June 2014, the case remained in arbitration.
-The outcome of the Girard case will likely be kept confidential due to contract provisions.
+The outcome was kept confidential due to the contract provisions.

-In 2012, Trinity Health, a large hospital in North Dakota, sued Cerner, claiming that Cerner's patient accounting software didn't work correctly; the parties settled for $106M in 2014.
+In 2012, Trinity Health, a large hospital in North Dakota, sued Cerner, claiming that Cerner's patient accounting software didn't work correctly.
+The parties settled for $106M in 2014.

-In 2014, a grand jury in California found that Cerner knew that the Ventura County healthcare agency was unprepared to complete a $32 million installation.
-Also in 2014, a $31 million Cerner implementation at the Athens Regional Health System in Georgia had many problems, leading to forced resignations by the CEO and the CIO of ARHS.
+A 2014 California grand jury found that Cerner knew the Ventura County healthcare agency was unprepared to complete a $32 million installation.
+Later that year, problems during a $31 million Cerner implementation at the Athens Regional Health System in Georgia led to resignations by the CEO and the CIO of ARHS.

+In February 2025, Oracle Health experienced a data breach that affected patient information found in electronic health records.
+The breach resulted from a third-party cyberattack that hacked into former Cerner company servers in late January.
+Upon discovery, the company notified customers of the incident, which was subsequently investigated by the Federal Bureau of Investigation, noting that the hacker pursued a ransom payment for the data.

 Sweden

-Concern has been expressed that the US CLOUD Act could enable US authorities to request data managed by US companies.
-It has been reported in Sweden that patient data managed by Cerner might be disclosed based on this requirement.
-Based on this concern, the Vastra Gotland and Skana region health care systems have decided to store any patient data managed by Cerner in Swedish data centers.
+Following the US CLOUD Act, Swedish medical companies were concerned about the privacy of patient data stored by US data centers.
+As a result, Swedish patient data managed by Cerner was instead stored in Swedish facilities.

-In 2022, the regional director of the Vastra Gotaland health care system in Sweden sent a letter to Cerner claiming a breach of contract for deployment of the Millenium system.
-The letter stated that there were numerous issues with the system that Cerner had declined to address.
-At the same time, a deployment of Millenium in region Skane has been delayed but is moving forward.
+In 2022, the director of the Västra Götaland region sent a letter to Cerner claiming a breach of contract for deployment of the Millennium system.
+The letter alleged that there were numerous issues with the system that Cerner had declined to address.
+At the same time, the deployment of Millenium in the Skåne region was delayed.

+In November 2024 the Millenium system began being implemented at some of the Västra Götaland healthcare facilities.
+The implementation suffered several issues, including serious problems with transcription which resulted in patient risk.
+As a result, implementation was halted.